codeandclay/super8blog/_posts/2016-03-19-an-interview-with-andre-favre-maker-of-bolex-the-last-employee.markdown

 Bolex is an anachronism; a maker of clockwork cameras in the digital age.
 Though mass production has long ceased, the company still supplies spring and motor driven versions of its famous H16 camera; [hand-built to order](http://www.bolex.ch/NEW/?p=6).

-Bolex was once the largest employer in the French speaking part of Switzerland but operations have scaled down somewhat in recent years.
+Bolex was once the largest employer in French Switzerland but operations have scaled down somewhat in recent years.
 Although officially retired and now working part-time, Otello Diotallevi is the company's last employee.

 I mentioned [*Bolex, The Last Employee*](https://vimeo.com/150185992) by Alexandre Favre in a [previous post]({% post_url 2016-02-05-the-last-employee %}).
 Here, Alexandre talks about the making of the film.